Beckett Grading Services customers have wanted a dedicated registry for years – one that worked seamlessly and provided a great user experience.

 “There’s no collection too odd or strange to create a custom registry for,” Anderson said.

-The registry is free to use for Beckett.com members.
-In addition, once cards show up in the BGS order page, the cards will move seamlessly to the Registry where they can be added to any collection.
+The registry is free for Beckett.com members.
+In addition, once cards show up in a BGS order page, the cards will move seamlessly to the Registry where they can be added to any collection.